aminbiography/Google-Digital-Marketing---E-commerce-Professional-Certificate/Projects/Social media calendar - C-03-M-02 - README.md

 This structured, multi-platform approach aims to elevate **The Right Size**’s voice as an inclusive, body-positive fashion brand with purpose-driven storytelling.

+---

+## Project Credit
+- **Project Executed & Presented By**: **Mohammad Aminul Islam** (Digital Marketing & E-commerce Analyst)
+- **Prepared For**: Feels Like Home Marketing Team
+- **Project Source**: Google Digital Marketing & E-commerce hands-on project (Coursera)
+- **Guidance & Framework**: Google Digital Marketing & E-commerce documentation & instructions
+- **Copyright**: © 2022 Google LLC.
+Google and the Google logo are trademarks of Google LLC.
+Other names may be trademarks of their respective companies.